Need a hand? We got you!

 • History: We will also verify your employment history and educational background

 We have the ability to customize a search specific to you and your family’s needs.
-Alternatively, we can defer to our large database of nannies who have been previously vetted and approved through our process, which can greatly expedite the process for a busy family in a rush to find a caregiver.
+Alternatively, we can defer to our large database of nannies who have been previously vetted and approved through our process, which can greatly expedite the process for a busy family in a rush to find a committed and experienced caregiver.
 The Nanny Loft takes all the difficult parts of finding a nanny, and makes the search both smooth and enjoyable for a family!

-At The Nanny Loft we stand behind our placements.
-We want both our clients and our caregivers to be completely happy with the placement.
-If for any reason within up to the first 30, 60 or 90 days (depending on package) of employment the candidate does not work out (within law), The Nanny Loft will work with you to help find a replacement nanny.
-It is our ultimate goal to make lasting connections the first time and we have a 95% success rate! **We require a signed employment agreement to be in place for your replacement policy to be valid**
+At The Nanny Loft, we want both our clients and our caregivers to be completely happy with the placement.
+If for any reason before the first 30, 60 or 90 days of employment (depending on package) the candidate does not work out (within law), The Nanny Loft will work with you to help find a replacement nanny.
+It is our ultimate goal to make lasting connections the first time and we have a 95% success rate!

 Legal Pay: Nannies are legally required to be paid as W2 employees of the household and paid time and a half for all hours over 40 within a 7 day period.
 Nannies are never independent contractors